 It could be that your prospect's business simply isn't big enough or generating enough cash right now to afford a product like yours.
 Track their growth and see how you can help your prospect get to a place where your offering would fit into their business.

 A variation of the "no money" objection, what your prospect's telling you here is that they're having cash flow issues.
 But if there's a pressing problem, it needs to get solved eventually.
-Either help your prospect secure budget from executives to buy now, or arrange up a follow-up call for when they expect funding to return.
+Either help your prospect secure a budget from executives to buy now or arrange a follow-up call for when they expect funding to return.

 Sales Objections About the Competition

-A prospect who's working with a competitor is a blessing in disguise.
-They've already recognized a need and identified a solution, so much of the education you'd otherwise be responsible for has already been done.
-You can spend your time doing the one thing you'd have to hold off on with a prospect who hasn't recognized their pain yet -- talk about your product.
+A prospect who's already working with a competitor can be a gift.
+They've already recognized a need and identified a solution; much of the education you'd otherwise be responsible for has already been done.
+You can spend your time doing the one thing you'd have to hold off on with a prospect who hasn't recognized their pain yet — talk about your product.

 Just because a prospect is working with a competitor doesn't mean they're happy with them.
-Probe into the relationship: Why did they choose this service?
-What’s working well?
-What’s not?
-Pay special attention to complaints that could be solved with your product.
+Probe into the relationship and pay special attention to complaints that could be solved with your product.

 Perhaps the easiest competitor-related objection to handle, this phrase is worded in a way that broadcasts your prospect's feeling of being trapped.
 See if you can come up with a creative discount to offset the cost of breaking a contract early, or demonstrate ROI that will make up for the sunk cost.

 Of course, your prospect could have simply chosen an overly negative turn of phrase.
-Ask them point-blank how the relationship is going to determine whether they're actually happy or are itching for a vendor switch.
+Ask questions about their relationship with the competitor to determine whether they're actually happy or are itching for a vendor switch.

 Find out what you're dealing with here.
 Are you in a competitive situation, and the prospect is playing you against a competitor to drive up discounts?
 Or is your prospect under the impression that a similar, cheaper product can do everything they need?

 If it's the former, lay out your deepest discount and emphasize the features that make your product superior.
 Walk away if they ask you to go lower.
 In the second scenario, take advantage of the comparison.
-What are the points of differentiation that provide your prospect the most value?
-Play them up and emphasize overall worth, not cost.
+Play the differences up and emphasize overall worth, not cost.

 Hoffman says 90% of the time this reply will satisfy the buyer and they'll move on.
 You'll seem confident and collected, whereas your competitor will seem desperate and insecure.

 If your prospect is still unsure, they'll ask another question.
-At that point, you can provide more background, like so:
+At that point, you can offer more background in your rebuttal.